tungphambasement/DCNN/docs/pipeline_architecture.md

 # Backward Phrase
 - The backward phrase will do the same but backwards.

 ## Semi-Asynchronous Training
 For semi-asynchronous training, it will happen the same as synchronous except each microbatch that get to the coordinator will have immediate loss computation and be backwarded.

+## Load balancing
+The most important of our proposed architecture.